Saturday, August 26, 2023

 https://www.google.com/books/edition/Saints_Herald/qmqsXWe1xFAC?gbpv=1&bsq=707

-It's ironic that while Joseph Smith III did not cite his own mother's "Last Testimony" as authoritative or even persuasive, modern SITH proponents cite the "Last Testimony" as conclusive evidence.
+Consider this irony: while Joseph Smith III did not cite his own mother's "Last Testimony" as authoritative or even persuasive on how Joseph produced the Book of Mormon, modern SITH proponents cite the "Last Testimony" as conclusive evidence.

 Another consideration is the contemporaneous response the "Last Testimony" received in Salt Lake City.
 Here's an excerpt from the chapter on the "Last Testimony" in my book A Man that Can Translate: